Contribution

 • Learning by giving feedback to people driving an intervention so they can adjust accordingly.

-• Taking credit – by affirming different participants’ contribution to an observed change.
+• Assigning credit – by affirming different participants’ contribution to an observed change.

 You may decide that the contribution you attribute to your activity is minimal, indirect or direct.
 The best methods to use depends on what you think the contribution was.
 To help you find out, do prior research, get reactions from your backers or review case studies.
 Use multiple methods to gather more data, deepen your analysis and develop a stronger contribution case.